tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 ### Using Fields

-Often, it's easier to analyze a syntax nodes if you can refer to its children by *name* instead of by their position in an ordered list.
+Often, it's easier to analyze a syntax node if you can refer to its children by *name* instead of by their position in an ordered list.
 Tree-sitter grammars support this using the `field` function.
 This function allows you to assign unique names to some or all of a node's children:

 ```js
 function_definition: $ => seq(